HOW TO HANDLE ALL YOUR RESPONSIBILITIES

 I wear a lot of different hats.

-Within each role, I juggle a subset of tasks and responsibilities.
-There are countless details to keep track of.
+And within each role comes a long list of responsibilities.
+There are details to keep track of.
 Duties I can’t allow to fall through the cracks.
-The compounding stress and strain is borderline overwhelming.
+At times, the compounding stress and strain are borderline overwhelming.

 I know I’m not alone.

-Many of us are spread too thin, managing heavy loads with no relief in sight.
+Many of us are stretched thin, carrying heavy loads with no relief in sight.
 We wonder if we truly have what it takes to keep going.

 If I could be so bold as to remind us: We don’t